mlab-modules/ISM01/README.md

 # ISM01 - Si1060 EZRadioPRO Transceiver

 The ISM01 is a high-performance wireless transceiver designed for long-distance data transmission.
 The module is based on the [Si4463 chip](https://www.silabs.com/wireless/proprietary/ezradiopro-sub-ghz-ics/device.si4463?tab=specs) from Silicon Labs, which is part of the EZRadioPRO family.
-With its wide frequency range and output power, it is ideal for applications that require robust and reliable wireless communication.
+With its wide frequency range and output power, it is ideal for robust and reliable wireless communication applications.

 ISM01A can operate on the open 433 or 868 MHz frequencies, which are popular in many applications.